Group18CloudPrediction/oucseniordesignv2/README.md

 If working with purely web user interface type `npm start` in /Front_End to view any changes.
 To view type `localhost:3001` in web browser. <br/>
 If working with api and web user interface first go to /Front_End and type `npm run build` then in the main directory type `npm start`.
 To view type `localhost:3000` in web browser.

-### Resources
+# Resources

-Code overview and quick reference: CodeQuickReferenceGuide.html
+### Code overview and quick reference

+CodeQuickReferenceGuide.html

+### Installation

-Installation: InstallationAndUserGuide.html
+InstallationAndUserGuide.html

 ### How to set up MongoDB backend and frontend connections
 # Connect the backend